 Option Description

 Collapse All Select this option to collapse the parameter hierarchy down to just the parent tab names.

-Expand All Select this option to expan d the parameter hierarchy out to the lowest value type.
+Expand All Select this option to expand Select this option to expand the parameter hierarchy out to the lowest value type.

-Show Only Different items ore simulations shown.)
-Select s where the values differ betwe elect it.
+Show Only Different items (When you have two or more simulations shown.)
+Select this option to restrict the display to those parameters where the values differ between the simulations.
+Click on the option again to deselect it.

-Highlight Different Items ight Different Items (When you have two or more simulations shown and where some of values are different.)
-Displays the differing parameter values in red disabled if you select the 'Show Only Different Items' option.
+Highlight Different Items (When you have two or more simulations shown and where some of their parameter values are different.)
+Displays the differing parameter values in red.
+This option is disabled if you select the 'Show Only Different Items' option.

 BPMN Simulation Report View

 Item Base BPSim Configuration - Result 1 Extra Warehouse worker- Result

-Time
+∃ Time

-■ Logistics Manager
+Logistics Manager

 Total Time Available 134 91

 Sum Of Wait Time 104 61

 ☐ Clerk

 Total Time Available 134 91

 Sum Of Wait Time 50 7

-< < Gateway>> Total Token Wait Time 181 380
+181 380

-Show Only Non Empty the display to show only param neters that have a specific

-Items value other than 0.
+Show Only Non Empty Items Select this option to filter the display to show only parameters that have a specific value other than 0.

-Remove Model a specific result, which identifito remove the simulation column
+Remove Model (When you have selected a specific result, which identifies the simulation in the report.)
+Select this option to remove the simulation column from the report.

-BPSim Execution Engine - Simulation language, expression and property parameters
+BPSim Execution Engine - Simulation language